-By purchasing an air cleaner that’s specially designed to tackle pet odor and allergens, you can finally allow yourself to buy the dog or cat you always dreamed of.
+By purchasing an air cleaner that’s specially designed to tackle pet odor and smells, you can finally allow yourself to buy the dog or cat you always dreamed of.

 Top 3 Air Purifiers for pet odor reviews:

 My top pick for pet owners is the Alen Breathesmart air purifier since it has filter options specifically designed to deal with pet smells.
 Meanwhile, it has a very attractive design, works quietly, and can clean rooms up to 1100 square feet.

 When you buy an Alen Breathsmart air purifier, you have an option to choose between several HEPA filter add-ons: HEPA pure, HEPA silver, HEPA OdorCell, and HEPA FreshPlus.